Invoca/tenable-scan-launcher/README.md

 ## Usage
 ### Running
-There are two methods to run the scan launcher.
-With Docker or by running the executable file.
+There are three methods to run the scan launcher.
+With Docker, the executable file, and in Kubernetes.
+To run it in kubernetes, modify the manifests in the `examples/manifests` directory and then apply them.
 Docker:
 ```shell script
     docker run invoca:SOMETHING